Are Eyes The New Lips?

 When it comes to minimizing the appearance of dark circles, hollows, and deep tear troughs that leave you looking fatigued — even after a full night’s sleep — under eye filler is the way to go.
 “Fortunately, we are now able to improve the appearance of these areas dramatically with the injection of hyaluronic acid (HA) fillers, the same family of products which are used to plump the lips,” Dr. Neinstein says.
 “The added volume changes the reflection of light which helps eliminate dark shadows.”

-Newer technologies like microneedling and radiofrequency, meanwhile, can help tighten the skin of the lower eyelid and upper cheek are available.
+Newer technologies like microneedling and radiofrequency, meanwhile, can help tighten the skin of the lower eyelid and upper cheek.
 “This causes the collagen in the skin to tighten and reduces excess laxity,” Dr. Neinstein says.
 Lasers and chemical peels can also be used to treat and improve skin tone and texture in the eye area, he adds.

 There are steps you can take at home, too.
 Stepping up your skincare regimen with an eye serum or cream can help diminish the look of creasing and crepiness around the eye.
 One organic product we like of late: Leaf People Peony Green Tea Eye Serum, which also calms redness and reduces puffiness.